lydell/run-pty/README.md

 | defaultStatus | <code>[string,&nbsp;string] &vert; null</code> | `null` | Customize the default status of the command in the dashboard. |
 | killAllSequence | `string` | `"\u0003"` | Sequence to send to the command when using “kill all”.
 The default is the escape code for <kbd>ctrl+c</kbd>. |

 - command: On the command line, you let your shell split the commands into arguments.
 In the JSON format, you need to do it yourself.
 For example, if you had `run-pty % npm run frontend` on the command line, the JSON version of it is `["npm", "run", "frontend"]`.
 And `run-pty % echo 'hello world'` would be `["echo", "hello world"]`.
+See also: [Shell scripting](#shell-scripting).

 - title: If you have complicated commands, it might be hard to find what you’re looking for in the dashboard.
 This lets you use more human readable titles instead.
 The titles are also shown when you focus a command (before the command itself).